upyesp/upyesp.org/content/posts/Windows-Terminal-Colour/index.md

 Uninstall-Module -Name Terminal-Icons
 ```

-And remove the import from your profile.
+... and remove the import from your profile.